anshul137/ag-ssg/README.md

 In this release version user can do the following

 1. User can use the command line tool to specify the particular .txt file to convert it into .html file type.
-2. User can specify the folder which contains multiple .txt files to convert all of them in seperate .html file type.
+2. User can specify the folder which contains multiple .txt files to convert all of them into a separate .html file type.

 ## Requirements